DownloadThe Portobello Bookshop Gift Guide 2024

 'Scholarly interest in the social and cultural construction of memory has never been higher, … Memory and the Reformation is a remarkable collection of essays that does exactly what it sets out to do—show the reader how memory has been repudiated, rehabilitated, valorized, and memorialized, intellectually and materially.'
 Autumn Reinhardt-Simpson, Reading Religion

-'This is that rare academic volume which is worth every penny of the purchase price, because readers will find themselves returning to it again and again.
+'This is that rare academic volume that is worth every penny of its purchase price, because readers will find themselves returning to it again and again.
 This book is a triumph.'
 Mark Rankin, Reformation

 'This is that rare academic volume which is worth every penny of the purchase price, because readers will find themselves returning to it again and again.
 This book is a triumph.'
 Mark Rankin, Routledge Taylor and Francis Group